Unlocked doors were 'first line of defense' at Uvalde school

-Securing doors has long been a focus of school safety drills, and the inability to do so during the May 24 attack that left 19 children and two teachers dead runs counter to best practices, experts said.
+Securing doors has long been a focus of school safety drills, and the inability to do so during the May 24 attack that left 19 children and two teachers dead is raising alarms among experts and politicians.

-When doors are not secure, “your first step, your first line of defense has now been eliminated, has been taken away from you really," said Ken Trump, the president of the National School Safety and Security Services.
+When doors are not secure, “your first step, your first line of defense has now been eliminated," said Ken Trump, the president of the National School Safety and Security Services.

+State Sen. Paul Bettencourt said unlockable doors make lockdowns and shooter training worthless, adding that there was “zero obstacle to the shooter."

 Questions about how the shooter entered Robb Elementary and what happened at multiple doors have been a big part of the changing information about the attack.